RafaelOstertag/yapet-page/README.md

 Building Page
 ---

-When a new release has been built and pushed by Jenkins, update `versions.yml` and commit to the master branch.
-After pushing changes, Jenkins will deploy the updated page.
+When a new release has been built and pushed to the webserver, update `versions.yml` and commit to the master branch.
+After pushing changes, the pipeline will deploy the updated page.